-This publication contains the complete set of English, Arabic and Chinese training data for the 2004 Automatic Content Extraction (ACE) technology evaluation.
-The corpus consists of data of various types annotated for entities and relations and was created by Linguistic Data Consortium with support from the ACE Program, with additional assistance from the DARPA TIDES (Translingual Information Detection, Extraction and Summarization) Program.
+This corpus represents the complete set of English, Arabic, and Chinese training data for the 2004 Automatic Content Extraction (ACE) technology evaluation created by LDC with support from the ACE Program and additional assistance from the DARPA TIDES (Translingual Information Detection, Extraction and Summarization) Program.
 This data was previously distributed as an e-corpus (LDC2004E17) to participants in the 2004 ACE evaluation.

 The objective of the ACE program is to develop automatic content extraction technology to support automatic processing of human language in text form.
 In September 2004, sites were evaluated on system performance in six areas: Entity Detection and Recognition (EDR), Entity Mention Detection (EMD), EDR Co-reference, Relation Detection and Recognition (RDR), Relation Mention Detection (RMD), and RDR given reference entities.
 All tasks were evaluated in three languages: English, Chinese and Arabic.

 The current publication consists of the official training data for these evaluation tasks.
-A seventh evaluation area, Timex Detection and Recognition, is supported by the ACE Time Normalization (TERN) 2004 English Training Data Corpus (LDC2005T907).
+A seventh evaluation area, Timex Detection and Recognition, is supported by ACE Time Normalization (TERN) 2004 English Training Data v 1.0 (LDC2005T07).
 The TERN corpus source data largely overlaps with the English source data contained in the current release.

-For more information about linguistic resources for the ACE program, including annotation guidelines, task definitions, free annotation tools and other documentation, please visit LDC's ACE website: http://www.ldc.upenn.edu/Projects/ACE
+For more information about linguistic resources for the ACE program, including annotation guidelines, task definitions, free annotation tools and other documentation, please visit LDC's ACE website.

 The files listed below are samples from the English data.
 They should provide a good example of the material in this corpus.